DADA: Dialect Adaptation via Dynamic Aggregation of Linguistic Rules: Multi-Dialect Adaptation

 Note that with \oursShort{}, in instances where a new dialect arises, the integration of this new dialect can be achieved through the identification of the linguistic transformation rules that govern the shift from \SAE{} to the new dialect, followed by the training of a feature adapter for each new transformation rule, and finally the retraining of the fusion layer.
 Furthermore, the potential for reusability of trained feature adapters is significant as many dialects often share common linguistic features.

 \paragraph{\textit{null} adapter} For \SAE{} inputs, every adapter has the potential to incorrectly change the model's original predictions.
 Therefore, we introduce a \textit{null} adapter that which preserves the output of the original SAE model at each layer.
 We conduct an ablation study to evaluate the necessity of the \textit{null} adapter by comparing with models where it is excluded.
 We denote this variant as \oursShort{}\textsubscript{w/o \textit{null}}.
-As shown in Table \ref{tab:multi_dailect_results}, excluding the \textit{null} adapter results in a slight drop in performance for SAE.
+As shown in Table \ref{tab:multi_dailect_results}, excluding the \textit{null} adapter results in a slight drop in performance for SAE. \paragraph{Number of feature adapters} We analyze the average performance of \oursShort{} on 5 evaluated English dialects, considering different numbers of feature adapters ($k$) ranging from 1 to all.
+For each $k$, we select the top $k$ feature adapters with the best performance on the evaluation set.
+The results in Figure \ref{fig:acc-num} demonstrate an overall increasing trend, indicating that each feature adapter incorporated in \oursShort{} can contribute to performance improvement, rather than relying solely on a select few.